Guinea Climate

 This month in numbers

-Guinea experienced its 11th warmest April on record in 2026, with an average temperature of 29.24°C, marking an anomaly of +0.9°C compared to the 1961–1990 baseline.
-The three-month period from February to April 2026 was the 3rd warmest on record for Guinea, with an average temperature of 28.94°C, an anomaly of +1.2°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April period also ranking as the 2nd warmest for global land temperatures.
+Guinea experienced its 11th warmest April on record, with an average temperature of 29.24°C, marking an anomaly of +0.9°C compared to the 1961–1990 baseline.
+The period of February–April 2026 was the 3rd warmest on record for Guinea, with an average temperature of 28.94°C, an anomaly of +1.2°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, and the February–April 2026 period also ranked as the 2nd warmest for global land temperatures, with an anomaly of +1.2°C.

 What changed